25 Things You're Doing That Would Horrify Sleep Doctors

 Though you should be limiting your exposure to light as you wind down for the evening, it's also important to take in as much natural sunlight throughout the day as you can, according to HelpGuide.
 After waking up, you should try heading out into the sunshine as early as possible, as natural light helps to kick your circadian rhythm into gear.

-Taking caffeine-infused medications before bed
+Taking medications containing caffeine before bed

 Inviting your pets to sleep with you

 The good news?
-The same study found that having your pet sleep in your room does not infringe on your quality of sleep—so you can still throw your dog a bone by allowing them to drift off into dreamland just a few feet away from you.
+The same study found that having your pet sleep in your room at night does not infringe on your quality of sleep—so you can still throw your dog a bone by allowing them to drift off into dreamland just a few feet away from you.

 Taking long naps